 Filing Complaints: The patient has the right to:

 - Prompt resolution of complaints/grievances without threat of discharge, compromise of care or future access to care.
 Patient may discuss complaints with his/her attending physician, Patient Liaison, the unit Charge Nurse, House Supervisor, or Department Director.
 All complaints/grievances will be reported to the Grievance System Coordinator/Patient Liaison and reviewed through a formal complaint process.
 If the complaint is found to be justified, appropriate action will be taken to correct the situation.
-You will receive notice of the action taken to address your grievances.
+You will receive prompt notice of the action taken to address your grievance.
 In addition, the facility also has established policies and procedures to report any allegation of abuse or neglect to the proper state agencies assigned to deal with such incidents.

 - You may also contact these agencies to file a complaint/grievance: